ShaishavGandhi/RxAds/README.md

 ```
 After the Play Services 15 release, this is not a problem.
 RxAds will have a corresponding release for every Play Services Ads release to give you the latest functionality.

+Snapshots of the development version are available in [Sonatype's snapshots repository.](https://oss.sonatype.org/content/repositories/snapshots/)

 ## Contributing

 Contributions are welcome!
 We're always looking to expand the usecases and would love to accept PRs.